josephvalenti53/buzzline-04-valenti/README.md

 Review the visualization code to see how the live chart is produced.
 When done, remember to kill the associated terminals for the producer and consumer.

----

-## Task 6.
-Start a (Kafka-based) JSON Streaming Application

-This will take two terminals:

-1. One to run the producer which writes to a Kafka topic.
-2. Another to run the consumer which reads from that Kafka topic.

-For each one, you will need to:
-1. Open a new terminal.
-2. Activate your .venv.
-3. Know the command that works on your machine to execute python (e.g. py or python3).
-4. Know how to use the -m (module flag to run your file as a module).
-5. Know the full name of the module you want to run.
-   - Look in the producers folder for json_producer_case.
-   - Look in the consumers folder for json_consumer_case.

 ### Review the Application Code